Various precautionary measures have been implemented to protect Singaporeans and contain the spread of COVID-19.

-Spot checks will be carried out to ensure that they strictly adhere to the conditions under the Isolation / Quarantine Order during the period specified.
-If they are found to be non-compliant, the Director of Medical Services may require them to wear an electronic tag or order that they be detained and isolated in a hospital or in any other suitable place.
+Spot checks will be carried out to ensure that they strictly adhere to the conditions under the Quarantine Order during the period specified.
+If they are found to be non-compliant, the Director of Medical Services may require them to wear an electronic tag or order that they be detained and separated in a hospital or in any other suitable place.
 It is an offence if they do not comply with the conditions listed in accordance with the QO.

 I have been in recent contact with someone who has been issued a QO.
 What should I do?

 Persons issued with a Quarantine Order are individuals assessed to have had close contact with a confirmed case, and they are generally well and have no symptoms.